learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 Remember when you push changes to GitHub, they will take a few moments to appear in GitHub Pages.

+**Check your work**: Once the page has updated, you should see your styling and content, including the `h2` element we added using JavaScript.

 ## Conclusion

 As it turns out, the technology we were already using to store our code is also useful for publishing websites.
-If you have any existing repositories that include HTML, you can now quickly turn your work there into shareable websites.
+If you have any existing repositories that include HTML — or even if they don't! — you can now quickly turn your work there into shareable websites.

 It makes sense if you consider GitHub is _already_ storing your code.
 The work required to display the contents of an HTML file in your browser versus _render_